Meet the Cartoon Animals Making Diplo-Approved Pop Music

 The FoFoFadi crew are perhaps the biggest musical crew with animal names – but they’re not alone.
 With their rise has come an offshoot that call themselves the Pokecrew; a similar concept but rather than basing themselves on animals, they keep the late 90s Gameboy dream alive and create through the eyes of Pokémon.
 Led by artists like Bubbly Bulbasaur and Dope Diglett, the movement is still in its infancy but is every bit as intriguing as FoFoFadi.

 One of pertinent things about the FoFoFadi movement is that the influence of cartoons, video games, and Japanese culture on today’s pop soundscape cannot be understated.
 Ryan Hemsworth – a self confessed Pokemon addict – has said his gigs are filled with “music nerds, people who are obsessed with video games and Pokemon, hot girls, and gay dudes”.
-Hemsworth frequently mixes ultra-pop with rap music (by way of Danny Brown and Yoshino Yoshikawa) and British producer SOPHIE is collaborating with the aforementioned Kyary Pamyu Pamyu.
+Both Hemsworth and British producer SOPHIE are collaborating with the aforementioned Kyary Pamyu Pamyu.
 These collectives feel like the next step on from this.

 The interesting thing about the FoFoFadi movement – and the other polarising scenes that’ve popped up over the past year, (the Sadboys and PC Music) – is that they inhabit their own universe.
 This is a good thing and important to their longevity.
 Pop music should be an escape from reality – whether that be Miley Cyrus straddling a giant dog with laser eyes, Katy Perry shooting whipped cream from her tits or, now, an animated turtle doing a remix of Ludacris.
 Pop stars are characters, and while we’re not saying that the FoFoFadi are quite up to Bowie or Prince levels of enigma, there’s a certain playfulness that lays within their heart.